AbsaOSS/ABRiS/spark-avro-dataframes/README.md

 ### Writing Dataframes to Kafka as Avro records without specifying a schema

-Follow the same steps as above, however, when invoking the library, instead of informing the path to the Avro schema, you can just inform the expected name and namespace for the records, and the library will infer the complete schema from the Dataframe: ```dataframe.avro("schema_name", "schema_namespace")```
+Follow the same steps as above, however, when invoking the library, instead of informing the path to the Avro schema, you can just inform the expected name and namespace for the records, and the library will infer the complete schema from the Dataframe: ```dataframe.toAvro("schema_name", "schema_namespace")```

 Below is an example whose full version can be found at ```za.co.absa.abris.examples.SampleKafkaDataframeWriterApp```